Your Music School makes the difference.

 Stronger support for teachers

-Many instrumental teachers feel uncertain when working with very young beginners because appropriate teaching structures are lacking.
+Many instrumental teachers feel uncertain when working with children because appropriate teaching structures are lacking.

 Play Based Music provides concrete materials, lesson ideas and a clear framework that supports and relieves music teachers across a variety of instruments.